fiskaltrust/interface-doc/doc/general/installation/installation.md

 <span id="_Toc527986661" class="anchor"></span>*Table 8. fiskaltrust.exe launch parameters*

-#### Applying the configuration
+#### Applying the Cashbox-configuration

-(Only) during the start of the (online-) launcher, the configuration is checked and the configuration-file (usually Configuration-`00000000-0000-0000-0000-000000000000`.json) including the needed packages are downloaded to the fiskaltrust service-folder (usually `C:\ProgramData\fiskaltrust\service`).
-If a newer configuration is available online, the new configuration file including the new packages according to the configuration are downloaded and installed.
-Therefore, when updating the configuration of the fiskaltrust.Middleware via fiskaltrust.Portal, the fiskaltrust  Service needs to be manually re-started so that the launcher checks for the new configuration.
+During the start of the Online-Launcher (.NET Launcher or Mono-Launcher), the configuration is checked and the configuration-file (usually Configuration-`00000000-0000-0000-0000-000000000000`.json) including the needed packages are downloaded to the fiskaltrust service-folder (usually `C:\ProgramData\fiskaltrust\service`) if necessary.

-#### Outbound traffic
+When a new configuration shall be applied, the fiskaltrust service needs to be restarted so that the Launcher checks if a new configuration exists.

+For checking the configuration and downloading the needed packages the Launcher must be able to contact the fiskaltrust packages-server:

+**Outbound traffic**

 | Type  | Protocol | Port | Source                             |
 | ----- | -------- | ---- | ---------------------------------- |
 | https | TCP      | 443  | packages-sandbox.fiskaltrust.cloud |
 | https | TCP      | 443  | packages.fiskaltrust.cloud         |

+Applying the static configuration

+powershell script?

+#### Service folder

+The data for the service, e.g.

+- the configuration,
+- service packages,
+- the local data storage for receipt data,
+- data exports,

+is saved under Windows in `C:\ProgramData\fiskaltrust\service`.

+In Linux, the data is saved under `/usr/share/fiskaltrust/service`.

+The deletion of this folder results in a loss of data, and a loss in functionality of the fiskaltrust.SecurityMechanism.
+In case of an active online connection, the fiskaltrust.SecurityMechanism can restore its functionality without this folder, however the data which was lost cannot be restored.

 #### Development/Test Environment